skillz4real/hacking-tools/README.md

 ## 📚 Educational Resources

-I am not an expert, I am still learning and here are the resources I use and my profile:
+I am not an expert, I am still learning and here are the resources I use and my profiles:

 <!--- [Hack The Box](https://app.hackthebox.com/profile/1776662)-->
 <!--- [Try Hack Me](https://tryhackme.com/p/skillz4real)-->